izabela-matusiewicz-xtb/kit/docs/src/content/mcp/using-kit-with-mcp.md

 pip install cased-kit
 ```

+This will make `kit-mcp` available to you.

-2. Configure your IDE (e.g. Windsurf) by adding this to your settings:
+2. Configure your MCP-compatible client by adding this to your settings:

 ```json
 {